airbytehq/airbyte/docs/integrations/sources/salesforce.md

 <!-- env:oss -->

-**For Airbyte Open Source:**
+## For Airbyte Open Source:

-1. Navigate to your Airbyte Open Source dashboard.
+1. Navigate to the Airbyte Open Source dashboard.
 2. In the left navigation bar, click **Sources**.
 In the top-right corner, click **+ New source**.
 3. Find and select **Salesforce** from the list of available sources.
 4. Enter a **Source name** of your choosing to help you identify this source.